hkl690/5-C-Sharp-Login-Form-Sign-Up/README.md

-# Custom Window Chrome and Styles
+# 5 C-Sharp Custom Window Chrome and Styles

 Creating a Window with menu commands.
 The Window is a pop-up box that can be resized.
 A logo is added in the title for customization.